asciamanna/asciamanna.github.io/_drafts/programming-by-coincidence.md

 ## What is Programming by Coincidence?

 Programming by Coincidence is one of the most detrimental practices for a team and their codebase.
 I first discovered the term Programming by Coincidence as the title of Chapter 31 in the first edition of _The Pragmatic Programmer_.
 You may refer to this practice as [Copy-and-Paste programming](https://en.wikipedia.org/wiki/Copy-and-paste_programming) which is a common travel companion to Programming by Coincidence, or maybe you refer to it as "Stack Overflow programming."
 Regardless of what you call it, its effects remain the same.

-> We should avoid programming by coincidence&mdash;relying on luck and accidental successes&mdash;in favor of _programming deliberately_
+> We should avoid programming by coincidence&mdash;relying on luck and accidental successes&mdash;in favor of _programming deliberately_.
 > _**&mdash;Andy Hunt & David Thomas, The Pragmatic Programmer (First Edition), page 172**_

 A team practicing Programming by Coincidence favors working in isolation instead of collaboratively.
 They spend time hunting for code that looks like it is similar enough to solve their problem (whether it be in another part of their codebase, open source code examples, or websites like Stack Overflow).
 They copy and paste this code and tweak and edit the code until it works, without ever having an understanding of what the code is doing and why it addresses their problem.
 They often ignore automated tests unless they can copy them exactly from other areas of the codebase as well.
 When the code breaks no one knows why because they never understood why it worked in the first place.

 ## The Problems it Creates
 When teams program by coincidence they never achieve a better understanding of their domain, their programming languages, development tools, or environment.
 This stifles growth, eliminates learning opportunities, and makes experimentation impossible.
 Focusing on copy-paste programming and tinkering with the code until it works reinforces the idea that development teams have to work in long-running feature branches and need time to "harden" the code before it's ready for release.
-This delays integration, letting the code deviate from trunk for the lifetime of the feature branch, creating integration risks when the feature branch can finally be merged.
+This delays integration, letting the code deviate from trunk for the lifetime of the feature branch, which creates integration risks when the feature branch can finally be merged.

 ### The Telltale Signs